-- a.
-The display of temporary off-site signs is restricted in the following areas as follows: - i.
+a.
+The display of temporary off-site signs is restricted in the following areas as follows:

+i.
 Gateway locations are entry points into Town at California Drive from Solano to Washington Street, Madison Street from Highway 29 to Washington Street, and the intersection of Yountville Cross Road and Yount Street.
-All off-site signs shall be prohibited at Gateway locations inclusive of all visible points at the intersections described, - ii.
+All off-site signs shall be prohibited at Gateway locations inclusive of all visible points at the intersections described;

+ii.
 Washington Street and Yount Street including the "Point" are main streets leading to commercial areas and residential neighborhoods.
 All streets intersecting with Washington Street and Yount Street outside of Gateway areas are limited to one generic open house sign per intersection.
-All such temporary signs are prohibited from being displayed at the "Point" of Washington and Yount Streets, - iii.
+All such temporary signs are prohibited from being displayed at the "Point" of Washington and Yount Streets; and iii.
 Neighborhoods are locations within residential areas outside of gateways and intersections along Washington Street and Yount Street.
-Within neighborhoods, real estate agents may place temporary signs (limited to one sign per real estate company, per intersection) on the most direct route to the property for sale beginning with the first intersecting street within the residential neighborhood off of Washington Street or Yount Street. - b.
-Sign placement shall be restricted to planting strips within the public right-of-way.
+Within neighborhoods, real estate agents may place temporary signs (limited to one sign per real estate company, per intersection) on the most direct route to the property for sale beginning with the first intersecting street within the residential neighborhood off of Washington Street or Yount Street, b.
+Sign placement shall be restricted to planting strips within the public rightof-way.
 Signs of any type shall not be placed in a position that blocks, encroaches into, or obstructs any street, sidewalk, crosswalk, stair, or handicap ramp and shall not block or impede sight distance and visibility for motorists, especially at intersections.
 Signs located on private property shall be with the express permission of the property owner.
-Signs may not be taped, wired, glued, tied or in any way attached or affixed to any public property including light poles, street signs, benches, trash receptacles, and fences, - c.
-Design of signs shall comply with the following: - i.
+Signs may not be taped, wired, glued, tied or in any way attached or affixed to any public property including light poles, street signs, benches, trash receptacles, and fences.

+c.
+Design of signs shall comply with the following:

+i.
 Sign is limited to an A-frame type nonilluminated sign that is four square feet in size for each side with each side containing copy (two total sides).
-Sign shall not exceed three feet in height, - ii.
-Attachments such as flags, balloons, lights, pamphlets, flyers, announcements, or additional advertisements to any part of the sign in any form are prohibited on all signs, - iii.
-No sign related to the sale or showing of real estate shall be attached or applied to vehicles or displayed within or on vehicles or towed trailers, - d.
-Any signs placed in violation of these provisions is subject to a \$100.00 penalty.
-Where any sign placed in violation of these provisions endangers public health and safety as determined by the Planning Officer, it shall be considered a nuisance.
-The Planning Officer, or authorized agent, may summarily and without prior notice remove any such real estate sign placed or maintained as such a nuisance.
-The Director shall attempt to contact the owner or agent whose address appears on such sign, if such information is available on the sign.
-Determinations of sign violations, including imposition of the \$100.00 penalty, by the Planning Officer are subject to Municipal Code Chapter 8.05 and such determinations may be appealed to the Town Council.
-Confiscated signs that have not been reclaimed after removal of such sign, or where any penalty imposed has not been paid within 30 days of becoming due, may be destroyed or disposed of by the Town, provided the due process provisions described above have been followed;
+Sign shall not exceed three feet in height;

+ii.
+Attachments such as flags, balloons, lights, pamphlets, flyers, announcements, or additional advertisements to any part of the sign in any form are prohibited on all signs; and iii.
+No sign related to the sale or showing of real estate shall be attached or applied to vehicles or displayed within or on vehicles or towed trailers,

-- 9. Temporary signs, see Section 17.152.020(D); - 10.
-Commercial holiday associated displays are permitted for a maximum period of 60 days per calendar year and must be removed no later than two weeks following the occurrence of the holiday. - C. The following signs require Zoning and Design Review Board approval: - 1.
-Highway 29 signs shall be limited to one per commercial parcel on parcels abutting Highway 29.
+9. Temporary signs, see Section 17.152.020(D).

+10. Commercial holiday associated displays are permitted for a maximum period of 60 days per calendar year and must be removed no later than two weeks following the occurrence of the holiday.

+C. The following signs require Zoning and Design Review Board approval:

+1. Highway 29 signs shall be limited to one per commercial parcel on parcels abutting Highway 29.
 Signs may be up to 30 square feet in size and be on a building, not freestanding.
-This sign may be in addition to all other allowable signs; - 2.
-Murals, see Section 17.152.020; - 3.
-Freestanding signs, see Section 17.152.020.F; - 4.
+This sign may be in addition to all other allowable signs;

+- 2. Murals; - 3.
+Freestanding signs, see Section 17.152.020.F; and - 4.
 Internally illuminated signs, see Section 17.152.020.G.

-(Ord.
-231-92 § 6.3.d; Ord.
-287-99; Ord.
-352-05; Ord.
-371-07; Ord.
-395-11; Ord.
-407-12; Ord.
-16-445)